 A written request to the Speaker for a response must be made within 6 months of an individual or corporation being referred to in the Assembly and should be addressed as follow:

 The Hon.
-Shelley Hancock, MP Speaker of the Legislative Assembly Parliament of New South Wales Macquarie Street SYDNEY NSW 2000
+Jonathan O'Dea, MP Speaker of the Legislative Assembly Parliament of New South Wales Macquarie Street SYDNEY NSW 2000

 The Speaker initially looks at all submissions for a Right of Reply, to check that they are not obviously trivial, frivolous, vexatious, or offensive, and that it is practicable to consider the submission under the Right of Reply procedure.
 If the Speaker is satisfied that the request is appropriate she may then refer it to the Standing Orders and Procedure Committee (the Committee) for consideration.

 If the Committee decides to consider a submission for a Right of Reply, which it is not bound to do, it may report its conclusions to the Assembly as to whether, or not, a reply from an individual or corporation should be published by the Legislative Assembly or incorporated into Hansard.